Kanithan: Plot

-Thura then decides to seek revenge by brutally murdering Balaji and Gowtham's neighbour.
-Gowtham becomes infuriated at this and decides to end this once and for all.
+Thura then decides to seek revenge by brutally murdering Balaji and Gowtham's neighbor.
+Gowtham becomes enraged and decides to end this once and for all.
 He sends one of his colleagues in the guise of a fake certificate applicant to Thura's place while recording the events via microcamera-enabled spectacles.
-Gowtham and Senthil then broadcast the entire video on-air.
+Gowtham and Senthil then broadcast the entire video on air.
 Thura reaches the channel office, fights Gowtham, and destroys the transmission terminal.
 However, the transmission gets re-enabled, and the video goes on-air.
 Gowtham lands a kick at Thura, causing him to hit his head on screws in the destroyed terminal and fall unconscious.
 The scam is finally exposed.
 Gowtham is lauded for his efforts and reunites with Anu and others.
 Meanwhile, Thura is in a vegetative state and is placed under tight police security in due apprehension for his crimes once he is cured.
 The lead doctor advises his assistant to monitor Thura's state.
-The assistant doctor turns out to be a fake; he unknowingly injects the wrong medicine in Thura's glucose stream, and his pulse begins to deteriorate.
-The lead doctor scolds the assistant by asking whether he became a doctor by submitting a fake certificate, while Thura dies which shows an irony of how a fake certificate holder that he helped becomes his ultimate downfall.
+The assistant doctor turns out to be a fake; he unknowingly injects the wrong medicine into Thura's glucose stream, and his pulse begins to deteriorate.
+The lead doctor scolds the assistant by asking whether he became a doctor by submitting a fake certificate.
+At the same time, Thura dies, which shows the irony of how a phony certificate holder that he helped became the death of him.